muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 Not a second later, several large disturbances were felt against the ambient background, 2 of them in fact; both round.

-There's no orientation to locate where these disruptions happened, the only thing for sure is the distance from the center, their relationship to each other and their mass.
+There's no orientation to locate where these disruptions happened, the only thing for sure is the distance from the center, their relationship to each other, and their mass.

 "54.33 meters, 98.87 meters, 0.54π."
 Called the voice in the darkness.